Pumpkin Curry Soup (20 minute recipe!)

 This soup freezes well – I often freeze it in one serving portions so I can pull one out when I’m craving something warm and cozy.

-Tip: To make vegan, use coconut milk instead of Greek yogurt and use a vegan sweetener like agave.
+Tip: To make it vegan, use coconut milk instead of Greek yogurt and use a vegan sweetener like agave.

 - Turkey Quinoa Chili